-A unique DC Public School for students from age three through eighth grade, the Capitol Hill Cluster School educates more than 1,100 students across three campuses in the heart of DC’s Capitol Hill.
+The Capitol Hill Cluster School is a unique DC Public School for students from age three through eighth grade that educates more than 1,100 students across three campuses in the heart of DC’s Capitol Hill.

 Award Winning, Highly Effective Teaching